mcpland/mock-mcp/README.md

 });
 ```

-Batch behaviour is automatic—any additional `requestMock` calls issued in the same macrotask are grouped before being forwarded to the server.
+Batch behaviour stays automatic: additional `requestMock` calls issued in the same macrotask are grouped, forwarded, and resolved together.

-## MCP Tools
+## MCP tools

+Two tools keep the queue visible to AI agents and deliver mocks back to waiting tests:

 | Tool                      | Purpose                                    | Response                                                |
 | ------------------------- | ------------------------------------------ | ------------------------------------------------------- |